Salvo-32/HarbourWasteControl-IoT2021/Concept.md

 A snapshot of the poll results is the following, provided by Google:
 ![LastPoll](/Picture/ShipOwners-Poll.png)

-Processing the data of the survey, it is possible to clearly infer that
+Processing the data of the survey, it is possible to clearly infer that:
-* the 50% half of the partecipants know how to deal with its wastewater, but unfortunately less than the 30% of them notify the harbour managing authorithy about the real amount of sewerage.
+* the 50% half of the partecipants know how to deal with its wastewater, but unfortunately less than the 30% of them notify the harbour managing authorithy about the real amount of sewerage;
-* about the idea to employ a technological system along the harbour docks to protect port water and human beings' health, the 70% of them state the need of doing something to make the water cleaner and healtier and .
-This means the ship skippers are aware of the reality
+* about the idea to employ a technological system along the harbour docks to protect port water and human beings' health, the 70% of them state the need of doing something to get the water cleaner and healtier.
+This means the ship skippers are aware of the reality, i.e. the poor water quality inside the harbour;
-* Even though there exists the 10% of attendees should be annoyed about the introduction of the underlying concepts offered by services like HarbourWasteControl, the 90% of them are more prone to getting better water quality.
+* Even though there exists the 10% of attendees should be annoyed about the introduction of the underlying concepts offered by services like HarbourWasteControl, the 90% of them are more prone to getting better water quality;
 * Eventually, the shipowners should appreciate the change more and more whether the port managing authority should offer them, discounts with respect to the harbour fees

 ## Sources